lwpyr/goscript/README.md

-## Someone want to contribute?
+## Someone wants to contribute?

 Awesome!
-Goscript is a open source project and contribution is welcomed!
+Goscript is an open source project and contribution is welcomed!